Please note that our office no longer accepts cash payments. We now only accept checks, money orders and credit card payments. Thank You!

 DO NOT CALL THE STATE BOARD FOR SPECIAL FAVORS……all of you that seems to think you can do this are not setting the example for honest responsibility and accountability to your students, schools and yourselves.
 Totally unacceptable!

 Remember….The deadline….is the deadline for COMPLETED folders to arrive at the state board office for exam filing…Check that your folders are totally complete with the state required information.
-Incomplete folders that arrive at our office will be placed in a holding pattern for the next exam.
+Incomplete folders that arrive at our office will be placed in a holding pattern for the next monthly exam.
 Please double check them before you deliver them.

 Shop Owners There has been an increase in unlicensed persons working in barber shops.
 Shop owners that hire these people should be turned in to the Arizona Board of Barbers (602-542-4498).